raspberrypilearning/ML-image-detection-starter/en/step_2.md

 Once it is trained, you will test and **export** your model so that it can be used in Scratch!

 --- task ---
 Choose an object or picture to use as your subject.
-In this example, we will use a printed image of the Hotdog mascot, but you could also use a toy or other image.
+In this example, we will use an image of the Hotdog mascot, but you could also use a toy or other image.
 ![The Hotdog mascot.](images/hotdog-200x250.png)
 --- /task ---